raspberrypilearning/focus-on-the-prize/en/step_4.md

 --- task ---

-This sprite should start in the centre of the screen.
+The Gift2 sprite should start in the centre of the screen.

 ![image of gift2 sprite](images/gift2-sprite.png)